EARTHSCI 320 : Practice in Earth Sciences 2

 The activities for the course are scheduled as a standard weekly timetable, and the fieldtrip is delivered as a 6 day block during the mid-semester break.

 Course materials are made available in a learning and collaboration tool called Canvas which also includes reading lists and lecture recordings (where available).

 Please remember that the recording of any class on a personal device requires the permission of the instructor.

-• GNS Science has prepared a series of useful Geotrips that include several sites in Taranaki.
+• GNS Science have prepared a series of useful Geotrips that including several sites in Taranaki.
 This resource is very useful for providing context and a quick overview of what to expect in the field: https://www.geotrips.org.nz/

-• Book: Sedimentary Rocks in the Field; a color guide, Dorrick A.V.
+• Book: Sedimentary Rocks in the Field; a colour guide, Dorrick A.V.
 Stow

 During the course Class Representatives in each class can take feedback to the staff responsible for the course and staff-student consultative committees.

 At the end of the course students will be invited to give feedback on the course and teaching through a tool called SET or Qualtrics.
 The lecturers and course co-ordinators will consider all feedback.

 Your feedback helps to improve the course and its delivery for all students.

 The University of Auckland will not tolerate cheating, or assisting others to cheat, and views cheating in coursework as a serious academic offence.
 The work that a student submits for grading must be the student's own work, reflecting their learning.
 Where work from other sources is used, it must be properly acknowledged and referenced.
 This requirement also applies to sources on the internet.
 A student's assessed work may be reviewed against online source material using computerised detection mechanisms.